googleapis/google-api-nodejs-client/MIGRATING.md

 ## Media uploads

 Media data is now specified in a `media` parameter instead of in `withMedia()`.
-The mime-type is taken from the `resource` object, so there's no need to specify it twice.

 The old `0.x.x` way of uploading media: